ElrohirGT/Organizer/README.md

 ![Tutorial Mac](/githubImgs/tutorialMac.gif)

 ## Caveats
-1. It works slowly on a external drive, it's probably because the writing speed of most flashdrives is slower than the writing speed of your computer, have patience.
+1. It works slower on a external drive, it's probably because the writing speed of most flashdrives is slower than the writing speed of your computer, have patience.
 2. Be carefull with the path that you input as your main path, remember to delete all the extra "\" and other stuff if your on mac.

 ## What's next